Pietro Dini

-Pietro Dini (died 1625) was a Roman Catholic prelate who served as Archbishop of Fermo (1621–1625).
+Pietro Dini (born in Florence 1578 from Agostino Dini and Ginevra Bandini died Fermo 1625) was Consul of Crusca Academy in the year 1605, Referee of the Tribunal of the Apostolic Segnature and after a Catholic prelate who served as Archbishop of Fermo (1621–1625).

 Biography

 On 19 April 1621, Pietro Dini was appointed during the papacy of Pope Gregory XV as Archbishop of Fermo.